 Representative Litigation Experience

 • G+ Communications, LLC v.
 Samsung Electronics Co.
 LTD., et al (E.D.
 Tex.).
 Represented G+ Communications in a patent infringement suit against Samsung Electronics brought in the Eastern District of Texas.
-The jury returned a verdict in favor of G+ awarding a royalty of $1.50 per unit and damages up to the date of trial of $67.5 million.
+A jury found infringement in favor of G+ Communications, and then, following a retrial on damages, a second jury awarded G+ Communications $142 million.

 • Represented a biotech company in a confidential arbitration in which the claimant was seeking more than nine figures in damages.
 After an evidentiary hearing, the panel found there was no liability and then later awarded Michael’s client attorneys’ fees.